 As a fast-growing metropolitan area in South Africa, Cape Town is faced with a number of developmental challenges and trends, which inform the way the city grows and functions.
 These challenges and trends can be best understood by examining the key drivers of future growth and development in the city - urbanisation and economic growth - as well as the influences and constraints imposed by the natural environment.
 This section will examine these key drivers and constraints, the main trends underpinning each of them, and their implications for spatial forward planning.
 It should be noted that a shift in any of these implies a different future growth scenario.
-Therefore, the section concludes with various future growth, as well as their implications for spatial planning.
+Therefore, the section concludes with various future growth scenarios based on changes in the key drivers behind growth, as well as their implications for spatial planning.